baumannzone/gameboy-css/readme.md

 ![gameboy](./docs/img.png)

+---

+> If you liked it, click the ⭐️ button and spread the word 🦄

 ### Overview
 An awesome GameBoy illustration created with CSS and some HTML (during a long trip by car).
 Effects made with plain Javascript.
 The source files are written in [Pug](https://github.com/pugjs/pug) and [Stylus](http://stylus-lang.com/).